 Life at St Mary’s

 Oxford Royale Academy’s summer programmes are designed with the academic rigour of their prestigious environment firmly in mind.
 Our courses for students aged 8-12 are residential in St Mary’s School, Ascot.
-St Mary’s is a secure school site situated in 55 acres of beautiful grounds and equipped with excellent facilities, names the 2015 Public School of the Year by Tatler Magazine.
+St Mary’s is a secure school site situated in 55 acres of beautiful grounds and equipped with excellent facilities, named the 2015 Public School of the Year by Tatler Magazine.
 Students can make full use of the school’s excellent teaching and leisure facilities, while parents can rest assured that they are receiving the highest standards of care and supervision.

 The safety and security of our students is ORA’s top priority.
 All of the venues at which our courses run are safe, secure environments, which are perfect for our students.
 Each accommodation site is staffed 24 hours a day, 7 days a week by a team of Porters.
 In addition, Oxford Royale Academy’s comprehensively trained team of campus staff are always on hand.
 If you join us this summer, you will see the following members of staff on your campus: